TypeStrong/typedoc-site/tags/private.md

 {% include 'tag-info', kind: 'Modifier' %}

-This tag should generally not be used.
+This tag should generally not be used and may be removed in a future release.
 The `@private` tag overrides the visibility of a reflection to be private.

 ## Example